 Red pine often grows in relatively pure, even-aged stands.
 On drier sites it grows in pure stands or in mixture with jack pine, aspen, paper birch, and oaks.
 On moist sites it often grows in combination with eastern white pine, red maple, northern red oak, balsam fir, or white spruce.
 It is common on sandy soils where the site index ranges from 45 to 75, but grows best on well drained (but not dry) sandy to loamy soils.
 Heavy, wet soils are poor sites for red pine.

 Because red pine is shade intolerant and good seed crops occur at 3- to 7 -year intervals, clearcutting followed by planting is the most reliable regeneration method.
 A common spacing is 7 x 7 feet.
 Trees can be planted at wider spacings (up to 10 x 10 feet) if high survival is expected.
-Closer spacing reduces tree taper and branch size, promotes early crown closure, and suppresses competition, but also requires more frequent thinnings.
-If precommercial thinnings are not feasible, avoid close spacing.
+Closer spacing reduces tree taper and branch size, promotes early crown closure, and suppresses competition, but also requires more frequent thinnings in order to maintain stand vigor and health.

 The most common planting stock is 3-0 bareroot seedlings, but 2-0 seedlings sometimes are used.
 Containerized seedlings may be used to extend the planting season.